 The SWOT aims to capture a moment in time in the life of a region by answering the question, "Where are we now?"
-Considering the shock experienced due to COVID-19, answering that guestion requires reexamining our past, taking stock of the present, and using this knowledge to inform how we approach our future aspirations.
+Considering the shock experienced due to COVID-19, answering that question requires reexamining our past and organizing our collective focus to achieving our future aspirations.
 While many of the county's charateristics remain consistent, analysis of our region's Strengths, Weaknesses, Opportunities, and Threats revealed several new themes since the previous CEDS.